 It doesn’t have everything – there’s no microSD card slot or headphone jack – but if you’re willing to embrace the notch design, you’ll get consistently great photos paired with a fairly big screen.

 Google Pixel 3 XL price and availability

-The Google Pixel 3 XL release date was Thursday, October 18 in the US, and November 1 in the UK and Australia.
-The phone is launching in Canada, France, Germany, Japan, India, Ireland, Italy, Singapore, Spain, and Taiwan.
+The Google Pixel 3 XL release date was Thursday, October 18 in the US, and November 1 in the UK and Australia, and it launched thereafter is Canada, France, Germany, Japan, India, Ireland, Italy, Singapore, Spain, and Taiwan.
 Pre-orders started on October 9, right after the New York launch event.

 At launch, the Google Pixel 3 XL price was $899 (£869, AU$1,349) SIM-free for the 64GB storage variant, and $999 (£969, AU$1,499) for the maxed-out 128GB configuration,